 Yoga is a popular mind and body practice that typically involves a combination of physical postures, breathing exercises and meditation or relaxation.

-According to the National Center for Complementary and Integrative Health (NCCIH) – a part of the National Institutes of Health (NIH) – around 21 million adults in the United States practice yoga, making it one of the most commonly used complementary health practices in the country.
+According to the National Center for Complementary and Integrative Health (NCCIH) – a part of the National Institutes of Health (NIH) – around

 The popularity of yoga is perhaps unsurprising, given the wealth of health benefits the practice has been associated with.
 These include reduced stress, anxiety, depression, and blood pressure, as well as improvements in back pain and overall physical fitness.